 In the corporate environment where it’s easy to get sucked into ensembles duller than dishwater, it’s the little things that make a difference, such as your work watch.
-Here’s a detailed guide to help you pick the right work watch and 3 rules on how to style it with your work outfit.
+Here’s a detailed guide to help you pick the best work watches for men and 3 rules on how to style it with your work outfit.

 A work watch should easily slip in and out of your dress shirt cuff.
 It is typically thin and sleek, with a thickness of 15 millimeters or less.
 In terms of diameter, formal watches belong to the smaller end of the spectrum of men’s watches, ideally between 36-40mm.